Running NekRS as a Standalone Application

 Instead of running a NekRS input with the nekrs executable, you can instead create a "thin" wrapper input file that runs NekRS as a MOOSE application (but allowing usage of the postprocessing and data I/O features of Cardinal).
 For wrapped applications, NekRS will continue to write its own field file output during the simulation as specified by settings in the .par file.

-To run NekRS via MOOSE, without any physics coupling, Cardinal simply replaces calls to MOOSE solve methods with NekRS solve methods available through an Application Programming Interface (API).
+To run NekRS via MOOSE, without any physics coupling, Cardinal simply replaces calls to MOOSE solve methods with NekRS solve methods available through an API.
 There are no data transfers to/from NekRS.
 A thinly-wrapped simulation uses:

 1. NekRSMesh: create a "mirror" of the NekRS mesh, which can optionally be used to interpolate a high-order NekRS solution into a lower-order mesh (in any MOOSE-supported format).